boinx/QCLua/ReadMe.txt

 This Quartz Composer plug-in provides a LUA script interpreter.

-This plugin was developed for BoinxTV.
+This plugin was developed for mimoLive (formerly known as BoinxTV).
 The purpose was the that the previously used JavaScript plug-in had a very high memory footprint.
 LUA drastically reduced the memory footprint.
 The plug-in can be used in any composition.

 The plug-in is designed not to use any private (Quartz Composer) API.
 So the plug-in can be bundled with an app that is shipped through the Apple App Store.